IanFinlayson/exploring-cs/chapter08.md

 The entropy of this is 13.287712379549449
 ```

 The higher the number, the harder the password would be to guess.
-Let\'s
+Let's
 try the scheme of needing 8 characters for a password, and pulling from
 lower-case letters, upper-case letters, and digits: